geekmister/geekmister/README.md

 ### :clock1: &nbsp;  My recent situation

-- I work in a commany as a software test manager.
+- I working in a commany as a software test manager, but I am also an full stack engineer. :man_technologist:
+- Personal IP is currently being built, contains projects:
-- Recently in the open source [gm-graph](https://github.com/geekmister/gm-graph) project, from which I can learn mathematics.
+    - [gm-middle-tools-graph](https://github.com/geekmister/gm-graph) :art: what use draw all kinds of imgaing by h5 canvas and from which I can learn mathematics.
-- Recently in the open source [gm-blog](https://github.com/geekmister/gm-blog) project.
-- Reading an book about cryptography.
+    - [gm-frontend-web-blog](https://github.com/geekmister/gm-blog) :man: what is my persoanl blog and I ready make it would be calculability document.
+    - [gm-middle-tools-python-samples](https://github.com/geekmister/gm-middle-tools-python-samples) :snake: what I write some python code samples to write python code easly.
+    - [gm-middle-tools-spider](https://github.com/geekmister/gm-middle-tools-spider) 🕷️ what help me crawing all kinds of information i need and ready for [gm-frontend-web-blog](https://github.com/geekmister/gm-blog)
+- Recently, reading books about **Social Engineerig: Human holes in security system** and **Scrapy network spider tutorials**.
 - Most importantly, I'm fighting my depression.
+At least, I can control interval one day drink beer, when no drink beer eat medicine.

 ### :open_hands: &nbsp; Open source project